fibbojs/fibbo/docs/api/2d/classes/FCamera.md

 > **scene**: [`FScene`](FScene.md)

-The scene the camera is in.
+The scene the component is attached to.

 #### Overrides